Koredotcom/docs/docs/gale/agents/agents-flows/perform-other-actions-on-the-flow-builder/manage-input-and-output.md

 1. Click the **+ Add input variable** button under the **Input** tab.

     The **Enter input variable** dialog is displayed.

     <img src="../images/enter-input-variable.png" alt="Enter Input Variable" title="Enter Input Variable" style="border: 1px solid gray; zoom:80%;">

 1. Enter a **Name(key)** to the input variable.
+For example, Product_ID.
 2. Select a data type from the **Type** drop-down list.
 If you want to make the data type mandatory, then move the **Mandatory** toggle button.
 3. You can Enable the **Default value** toggle button to add a Default value for the input variable.
 You can set a default value for this input variable.
 If the value is not provided, then the flow automatically selects this default value.
+For example, Default Value - 9393JAS
 4. Click **Save**.
 The Input variable is displayed in the list on the **Manage Input & Output** dialog.

 **To manage output variables, follow these steps**: